 |View Item||View Item||View Item||View Item|

 We decided to put this place on the list because it might be your must-stop on the way to Katmai National Park.
 Actually, there is no other way to get to Katmai.
 You must have a stopover in King Salmon.
 And it looks that very often flights are delayed and you are stuck here.
 If it happens to you, please read our article about King Salmon – it can at least help you a little bit to spend your evening and night.
-You can stay in King Salmon as well if you are an angler and plan to catch some fish.
+You can also stay in King Salmon if you are an angler and plan to catch some fish.
 This place is excellent and easily accessible from Anchorage.
 Just make sure you have lodging booked because it is not easy to find something on the spot.
 Read more…

 Activities: wildlife watching, hiking, kayaking, fishing